 Each battalion is divided into companies, corresponding to the boundaries of the six regions of the South Carolina Emergency Management Division.

-State Guard members are all volunteers who share a passion for service and an equally strong commitment to their fellow South Carolinians.
+State Guard members share a passion for service and an equally strong commitment to their fellow South Carolinians.
 New and current members receive training at the State Guard’s Military Academy located at the McCrady Training Center in Eastover, S.C.

 Francis Marion at Burch’s Mill – William de Hartburn Washington (1833-70)

 History of the S.C.
 State Guard

 The South Carolina State Guard has provided protection to South Carolina since 1670 when the Colony’s first military organization, the Charleston Militia, was formed.
 From its earliest days protecting the residents from pirates, foreign invaders, and Native American raids, this militia was the earliest manifestation of the SC State Guard.

 In January of 1775 the South Carolina First Provincial Congress convened in Charleston.
 The Congress appointed a Committee of Safety whose responsibility included command of the province’s military, and decreed that all inhabitants of the colony should “be diligently attentive in learning the use of arms; and that their officers be requested to train and exercise them at least once a fortnight.”
 In short order, militia units were organized all over the colony.